VSQ – ‘All Along the Watchtower’

 Turns out it’s the Vitamin String Quartet, an LA-based string quartet/”group of music geeks, string players, performers, arrangers, producers and creatives” formed in 1999 to record Led Zeppelin’s greatest hits.
 Their website provides scanty background information, but they do refer to themselves as “the carefully curated source for innovative string renditions of popular music”.
 According to Tom Tally, a leading shaker in the “rotating cast” of hired musicians, “Vitamin String Quartet is about applying rock n’ roll attitude to classical technique.”

-Then I watched a short documentary about their first performance in a ‘rock setting’, just a few months ago at the Troubadour Club in LA (Pt 1, Pt 2).
+Then I watched a short documentary about their first performance in a ‘rock setting’, just a few years back at the Troubadour Club in LA (Pt 1, Pt 2).
 They come across as very cool, sincere, dedicated musicians with classical training and a mohawk coiffure, guys I’d be happy to hang out with.
 Kids lined the street to get into their show.

 I’ve been listening to a few of those 330+ albums.
 Their treatment of The Beatles is as predictable as that of 101 Strings, and not much better.
 Most of the bands they pay tribute to I’ve never listened to (Nirvana, Aerosmith, Alice in Chains, Black Sabbath) or even heard of (Bad Religion, Sevenfold, Blue October, Bullet for my Valentine).
 But I really do like that Imogen Heap album.
 And their sound, their attitude, really are pretty cool.
 I even found a cut or two that work well (Howie, Shmuel, here’s a very nice ‘All Along the Watchtower’ for you.)